CERT/CC

 rwtuc(1) generates SiLK flow records from textual input; the input should be in a form similar to what rwcut(1) generates.

-Packing system
+Packing System

 The SiLK Packing System is comprised of daemon applications that collect flow records (IPFIX flows from yaf(1) or NetFlow v5 or v9 PDUs from a router), convert the records to the SiLK flow format, categorize the flows as incoming or outgoing, and write the records to their final destination in binary flat files for use by the analysis suite.
 Files are organized in a time-based directory hierarchy with files covering each hour at the leaves.